In a perfect world, every invoice would arrive in iCompleat within seconds, with no missing information value mismatches, or line-level surprises.

 Bank detail verification in iCompleat checks whether the bank details on a supplier invoice are authentic.
-This helps to identify if bank details are missing from a supplier invoice, helps you keep supplier bank details up to date in your finance system, and flags up potentially fraudulent bank details.
+This helps to identify if bank details are missing from a supplier invoice, helps you keep supplier bank details up to date in your finance system, & flags up potentially fraudulent bank details.

 You can resolve bank validations by checking the details in your finance system or contacting the supplier directly to confirm.

 For more information, check out Approve or deny an invoice with a bank detail validation error.